haberdashPI/german_track/_research/plans.md

   - gamma for others?
         - 30-50 Hz (need to use higher sampling rate)
         - (we need more specific measures here, can't really get an envelope following response here)

+   - or we could just look at a general, spectral decomposition of the data and then filter by particular frequency bands, to examine if that improves the performance

     - approach: filter the signal within this range correlate alpha power, phase coherence within this range